kineticstoolkit/kineticstoolkit_doc/html/_sources/loadsave.md

 %matplotlib inline
 ```

-# 📖 Saving and loading
+# Saving and loading data in ktk.zip format

 Contrarily to Matlab with its mat file, python does not come with a single standard way to save data.
 To ease saving and sharing data, Kinetics Toolkit provides two functions that load and save its own ktk.zip format: